Poppyritchie/Assessment2/index.md

  https://create.arduino.cc/projecthub/remnis/the-glowing-heart-e031c0?ref=tag&ref_id=led&offset=8

  ![Image](Glowing heart.jpg)

- This project is related to mine because *insert reasons here*.
  This project is related to mine because it could be used as a bed side table lamp.
 This is my whole design intent and this project would fit into one of my design concept as it is physically and interactively something that I would like my final project to include.
 Again it has different coloured LED's which my project will have as well.